easolhq/easolhq.github.io/docs/reference/objects/modifier_selection_session.md

 # item.product

-If the line item product has a parent, then return that, otherwise the produc itself (as a liquid drop)
+The line item's parent product or the product itself (as a liquid drop)

 # item.variant